 painful or swollen joints

-aching muscles or muscle tenderness or weakness that is not caused by exercise
+aching muscles or muscle tenderness or weakness that is not caused by exercise.

 The above side effects may need medical attention.

-Tell your doctor immediately or go to Accident and Emergency at your
+Tell your pharmacist or doctor immediately or go to Accident and Emergency at your

-bruising or bleeding more easily than usual as it may indicate that the number of platelets (a type of blood cell responsible
+than usual, as it may indicate that the number of platelets (a type of blood cell

 responsible for blood clotting) in your blood are reduced

 The above side effects are very rare.

-Tell your doctor if you notice anything else that is making you feel unwell.
+Tell your pharmacist or doctor if you notice anything else that is making you unwell.

 Other side effects not listed here or not yet known may happen in some people.

 Keep your medicine in the original container until it is time to take it.

-Do not leave the tablets in the car or on window sills.
+Do not leave the tablets in the car or on window sills

 Heat and dampness can destroy some medicines.
-EZOVIR® Cold Sore Relief tablets will keep best if they are stored cool and dry.
+EZOVIR tablets will keep best if they

-Keep the medicine where children cannot reach it.
+Keep it where children cannot reach it.

-A locked cupboard at least one-and-a-half meters above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-medicine or if it has expired, ask your pharmacist what to do with any tablets that you may have left over.
+ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-The tablets also contain the following inactive ingredients:
+contain the following inactive ingredients:

-EZOVIR® Cold Sore Relief famciclovir 500 mg tablets
+EZOVIR Cold Sore Relief 500 mg - AUST R 351702

-This leaflet was prepared on
+This leaflet was prepared in December 2020.